Support vector machines and Radon's theorem: Background on support vector machines

-We now argue that the VC dimension of affine separators in $\R^2$ is exactly three~\cite{vapnik2013nature}.
-To do this, we must show that for any set $X\subseteq \R^2$ with $|X|=4$, the set $X$ cannot be shattered.
-Radon's theorem, which is discussed in Section~\ref{sec:radon}, states that since $X$ is a set of $4$ points in $\R^2$, there must be disjoint sets $X_+$ and $X_-$ with $X=X_+\cup X_-$ and $\conv(X_+)\cap \conv(X_-)\neq\emptyset$ (see Figure~\ref{fig:unshatterable}).
-If we label all the points in $X_+$ as belonging to the positive class $+1$, and all the points in $X_-$ as belonging to the negative class $-1$, then no affine separator will be able to correctly classify these labels.
-Indeed, any affine separator assigning each point in $X_+$ the label $+1$ must also assign all of the convex hull $\conv(X_+)$ the label $+1$, and any affine separator assigning each point in $X_-$ the label $-1$ must also assign all of $\conv(X_-)$ the label $-1$.
-This contradicts the fact that $\conv(X_+)\cap \conv(X_-)$ is nonempty!
-Hence no set of four points in $\R^2$ can be shattered by an affine separator, and so the VC dimension of affine separators in $\R^2$ is three.
+We now argue that the VC dimension of affine separators in $\mathbb{R}^2$ is exactly three~\cite{vapnik2013nature}.
+To do this, we must show that for any set $X\subseteq \mathbb{R}^2$ with $|X|=4$, the set $X$ cannot be shattered.
+Radon's theorem, which is discussed further in Section~\ref{sec:radon}, states that since $X$ is a set of $4$ points in $\mathbb{R}^2$, there must be disjoint sets $X_+$ and $X_-$ with $X=X_+\cup X_-$ and $\mathrm{conv}(X_+)\cap \mathrm{conv}(X_-)\neq\emptyset$ (see Figure~\ref{fig:unshatterable}).
+If we label all the points in $X_+$ as belonging to the positive class, and all the points in $X_-$ as belonging to the negative class, then no affine separator will be able to correctly classify these labels.
+Indeed, any affine separator assigning each point in $X_+$ the label $1$ must assign the entire convex hull $\mathrm{conv}(X_+)$ the label $1$, and any affine separator assigning each point in $X_-$ the label $-1$ must assign all of $\mathrm{conv}(X_-)$ the label $-1$.
+This contradicts the fact that $\mathrm{conv}(X_+)\cap \mathrm{conv}(X_-)$ is non-empty!
+Hence no set of four points in $\mathbb{R}^2$ can be shattered by an affine separator, and so the VC dimension of affine separators in $\mathbb{R}^2$ is three.

-More generally, Radon's theorem states if $X$ is a set of $k$ points in Euclidean $n$-dimensional space $\R^n$ with $k\geq n+2$, then there are disjoint sets $X_+$ and $X_-$ with $X=X_+\cup X_-$ and $\conv(X_+)\cap \conv(X_-)\neq\emptyset$.
-So, if we label the points in $X$ with $X_+$ as the positive class and with $X_-$ as the negative class, then since their convex hulls intersect, this set of points cannot be shattered by an affine separator.
-Thus, no configuration of $n+2$ or more points in $\R^n$ can be shattered.
-It follows that $n+1$ is an upper bound for the VC dimension of affine separators in $\R^n$.
-It is also true that so long as $n+1$ points in $\R^n$ do not lie in an $(n-1)$-dimensional affine plane (for example, if those points live at the vertices of a regular $n$-simplex), then those points can be shattered by an affine separator, whose VC dimension is therefore exactly $n+1$.
+More generally, Radon's theorem states that if $X$ is a set of $k$ points in Euclidean $n$-dimensional space $\mathbb{R}^n$ with $k\geq n+2$, then there are disjoint sets $X_+$ and $X_-$ with $X=X_+\cup X_-$ and $\mathrm{conv}(X_+)\cap \mathrm{conv}(X_-)\neq\emptyset$.
+So, if we label the points in $X_+$ as the positive class and the points in $X_-$ as the negative class, then since their convex hulls intersect, this set of points cannot be shattered by an affine separator.
+Thus, no configuration of $n+2$ or more points in $\mathbb{R}^n$ can be shattered.
+It follows that $n+1$ is an upper bound for the VC dimension of affine separators in $\mathbb{R}^n$.
+It is also true that so long as $n+1$ points in $\mathbb{R}^n$ do not lie in an $(n-1)$-dimensional affine plane (for example, if those points live at the vertices of a regular $n$-simplex), then those points can be shattered by an affine separator.
+So the VC dimension of affine separaters in $\mathbb{R}^n$ is exactly $n+1$.